bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 web management interface but it will not be able to be activated.

 #### TODO : Add other options??
-If anyone else has any suggestions about quick settings on the Seagate Central that could be modified and optimized using this procedure then please raise an issue and we can look into it.
+If anyone has any suggestions about quick settings on the Seagate Central that could be modified and optimized using this procedure then please raise an issue and we can look into it.